How to use the E2B Menu (Legacy boot only)

 Use the ! key to display boot timings

-[SPACE] key (PAUSE STARTUP) - (v1.71+) During menu enumeration by E2B (any menu folder), you can press the SPACE key (spacebar) to pause the display, press the SPACE key twice quickly to pause it again after file enumeration (the first time is for it to continue and again for it to stop).
+[SPACE] key (PAUSES STARTUP) - (v1.71+) During menu enumeration by E2B (any menu folder), you can press the SPACE key (spacebar) to pause the display, press the SPACE key twice quickly to pause it again after file enumeration (the first time is for it to continue and again for it to stop).
 This allows you to view the order that E2B has enumerated the files in.
 E2B menu entries are ordered alphanumerically (including folder names).

 (v1.78+) - if you press the SPACE key ONCE during the early initial boot phases, E2B will pause for you to see the early boot messages.
 Press any key to continue or press the SPACE key TWICE quickly to make it pause again at the next point.
 This also works when sub-menu entries are loaded too.
 Note that if you have used redir or redirp in your MyE2B.cfg file to suppress the startup messages, you may not see many messages!

 If you press the SPACE key rapidly, multiple times during startup, E2B will only pause after all the menu files have been enumerated and ask you to press [ENTER] before displaying the Main menu.

 Grub4dos menu hotkeys (SHIFT + b, c, e and p)

 Grub4dos will respond to the b, c, e and p keys - for v1.65 and later versions, you must hold down the SHIFT key first before pressing one of these keys if AUTONUM has been used (default).